Congratulations Class of 2019!

-ACE students and staff joined thousands across the country in the National School Walkout in declaring enough is enough and protesting gun violence.
+ACE students and staff joined thousands across the country in the National School Walkout to declare enough is enough and protest gun violence.
 Raising their collective voice in support of school safety, the students brought awareness of this critical issue to the people of Canoga Park.

 ACE’s Americorps VISTAs led students for a week dedicated to service in honor of National Americorps Week.
-VISTAs decked the camps out in patriotic colors and highlighted the spirit of Americorps.
+VISTAs decked the camps out in patriotic colors to highlight the spirit of Americorps.
 Students learned about different Americorps volunteer opportunities, participated in community building, and assembled and distributed hygiene packs for local individuals experiencing homelessness.